Sedano's

-Sedano's Supermarkets is the nation's largest Hispanic retailer and largest Hispanic-owned supermarket chain.
-With headquarters in Miami-Dade County.
-Sedano's employs approximately 3,000 associates and operates 35 stores across Florida in Miami-Dade, Broward, Orange, and Osceola counties.
+Sedano's Supermarkets is the United States’ largest Hispanic retailer and largest Hispanic-owned supermarket chain.
+With headquarters in Miami-Dade County, Sedano's employs approximately 3,000 associates and operates 35 stores across Florida in Miami-Dade, Broward, Orange, and Osceola counties.
 Sedano's is also the largest member of Associated Grocers of Florida, a wholesale grocery food cooperative.
 In 2020, Sedano's Supermarkets was named Food and Wine’s 20 Best Regional Supermarket Chains of All Time.

 History

 Early history

 In 1961, Cuban exile René Sedano opened the original Sedano’s store, a 4,000-square-foot (370 m2) bodega, in Hialeah, Florida.
 In 1962, a fellow Cuban exile, Armando Guerra Sr., acquired the store from Sedano and kept the name.
 After the Castro revolution, which culminated in 1959, Guerra, a successful banker and grocer in Cuba, exiled to Miami in 1961.
 In 1971, he encouraged Manuel “Manolo” Herrán, who had married Guerra's niece, to move to Miami from Atlanta, Georgia, and assist with Sedano's operations.
 Herrán, a native of Spain, had moved to Sancti Spíritus, Cuba, as a teenager with his parents and siblings to escape Franco's regime.
 In 1967, at the age of 28, he fled Cuba and communism with his wife Nyria and their young family.
 They first landed in Atlanta.
 Upon moving to Miami, the Guerra and Herrán families began working together to grow the supermarket business.
-Their mission was to provide immigrants like themselves with the authentic flavors of their homeland.

 Armando Guerra Sr. died in 1979.
 At that time, Manuel Herrán assumed control of the company and continued expanding the chain.
 He subsequently lured his brothers José, Ezequiel, and Antolín to join him in running the operation.